Macau Budget Hotels (The Worst)

 What I got unfortunately was a room that was super small and not even as nice as the ones at Tin Lai or Macau Home.

-Mold was starting to do its dirty business on the walls, spreading its filth out to all four corners, while furnishings amounted to one miniature TV and a set of wooden numbers that have seen better days.
+Mold was starting to do its dirty work on the walls, spreading its filth out to all four corners, while furnishings amounted to one miniature TV and a set of wooden numbers that have seen better days.

 No water of any kind was provided and the AC unit didn’t seem like it had much juice, toiling to keep the room at 25 degrees.
 For my visit, it didn’t really matter that much, but it could be a serious issue come summer.